33 WFMN Innovators Represent the Foundation’s Direct Investment in the Leadership and Innovative Ideas of Young Women

 Khadra will host a group called Hooyo and Me, which translates to “Mom and Me.”
 This family-based intervention program encourages mothers and daughters to engage in physical activity through a culturally specific curriculum focused on strengthening familial bonds and encouraging physical activity in the Somali community.

 Kowsar will hold community conversations to explore the question: “How does urban planning impact the daily lives of the Somali community?”
-She will create a plan for urban planning for the Somali community in the city of Minneapolis.
+She will create a plan for the Somali community in Minneapolis.

 Muna will engage Muslim girls who participate in sports and use photography and film as a tool for community building and narrative shifting.
 She wants to show that Muslim women and girls can develop their athletic skills while respecting their cultural and religious practices.